Four-gluon vertex from the Curci-Ferrari model at one-loop order: Results and discussion

 The IR suppression of the form factor $H(p)$ in comparison with its tree-level value is suggested by the lattice data~\cite{Orlando24} and was also reported in~\cite{Aguilar24}.
 The apparent zero-crossing that we observe in the deep IR was not reported in~\cite{Aguilar24, Binosi14, Cyrol15} and the present lattice data does not allow for a conclusion in this matter.
 However, this peculiar feature should be taken with a grain of salt because it could be an artifact of the approximations adopted here.
 A zero-crossing is also observed in the three-gluon correlation~\cite{Barrios22, Figueroa22, Marcela13} but in that case, it comes from the ghost-loop contribution to the tree-level structure.
 This is different from the present case, where the change of sign is not due to ghost-loop contributions, which can only contribute to $G(p)$, as we will see.
 On the other hand, by increasing the momentum, $H(p)$ approaches the tree-level value, in agreement with~\cite{Aguilar24, Binosi14, Cyrol15}, as expected.

 The second feature, namely, the IR divergence in $G(p)$, is due to the masslessness of the ghosts that appear in the ghost-loop graphs, giving a contribution proportional to the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$ that blows up as we go in the limit $p \rightarrow 0$.
-The available lattice data suggests this behavior, and this feature was also reported in Refs.~\cite{Aguilar24, Binosi14}.
+This feature was also reported in Refs.~\cite{Aguilar24, Binosi14}.
 However, we did not observe a zero-crossing in this form factor as reported in these works, and no change of sign is suggested by the lattice data~\cite{Orlando24}.
 An IR divergence due to ghost-loop contributions is a feature also present in the three-gluon correlation~\cite{Barrios22, Figueroa22, Marcela13}.
 In the deep IR, the $G(p)$ behavior due to the ghost-loop contribution is given by: $G(p \rightarrow 0) \approx \frac{3 g^4}{256 \pi^2} \log\left(\frac{m^2}{p^2}\right)$.